hujiecpp/VisualFeatureTranslation/README.md

 > ./Evaluation/

 ## 1.2.
 Features
-Please note that all our extractions for features do not use the bounding boxes of images.
+Please note that our extractions for images do not use the bounding boxes of the objects.

 The local features (e.g., SIFT and DELF) are aggregated by the codebooks learned on 4,000 randomly picked images of Google-Landmarks dataset.